4.72 Reporting Potential Fraud, Damage, or Theft of College Property - Updated 5/5/14See version history

 E. Upon notification from Security, Internal Audit will:

-1. Review all CPCC Incident Reports and notify the Executive Vice President and Security if further investigation is necessary and if a State Property Incident Report is warranted.
+1. Review ARMS Incident Reports and notify the Vice President for Finance and Administrative Services and Security if further investigation is necessary and if a State Property Incident Report is warranted.

 2. Provide additional information, based on preliminary investigations, of the allegations of potential financial irregularities, misappropriation of funds, or embezzlement.